kaby76/AntlrVSIX/doc/Trash.md

 The nodes specified must be for `ruleAltList`, `lexerAltList`, or `altList`.
 A common prefix and suffix is performed on the alternatives, and a new expression derived.
 The process repeats for alternatives nested.

+For for further details, see the [Unify alts to EBNF](https://github.com/kaby76/AntlrVSIX/blob/master/doc/refactoring.md#unify-alts-to-ebnf) refactoring details.

 ### Write